yogeshhegde/processor-sdk-doc/source/linux/Foundational_Components_OPTEE.rst

 Now update optee-client binary and libraries on your SD card with the generated ones in `out/export/usr` folder

-.. rubric:: Building u-boot with OP-TEE os
+.. rubric:: Building u-boot with OP-TEE OS

 If building for an HS device, tee-pager_v2.bin must be signed before it is packaged in tispl.bin.
 To sign the binary, the script secure-binary-image.sh is called as shown above with the path to the newly built binary: tee-pager_v2.bin (the first argument) and with the expected output binary path and name: tee-pager_v2.bin.signed (the second argument).
 Once the binary is signed, continue with the HS boot instructions found here: :ref:`Build-U-Boot-label`.

 Expected binary output